EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-We then use the following command locally:
+Then use the following command locally:

 ```
 stty raw -echo && fg